EL1909/bavarian-cristus-PP4/README.md

-15.03.23 - Allauth installet to create user login functionality and updated to requirements.txt
+15.03.23    - Allauth installed to create user login functionality and updated to requirements.txt
+            - Crispyforms installed to allow members comment functionality and updated to requirements.txt.
+After instalation and setup i wasnt able to render the website; i went thru the documentation and installed $ pip install crispy-bootstrap5 for bootstrap5.... and it worked